kevinjpatton/kevinjpatton.github.io/README.md

 # kevinjpatton.github.io
-Information related to my academic life.
+This website hosts information related to my academic life.
 This is also an experiment on my part to become more familiar with Git, GitHub, and development in general.